Updated October 2021

 Wow, wow and triple wow.
 That sums up today.

-We arrived at the Taj Mahal at about 05:45 (yes, I know what you’re thinking – how cruel I am for getting Rhys up so early!) just as dawn broke.
-We were 8th in the queue (admission was at 06:00) and I primed Rhys with military precision – the last time I went to the Taj was on a very (and I mean very) busy Sunday afternoon 2 years ago.
+We arrived at the Taj Mahal at about 05:45.
+Yes, I know what you’re thinking – how cruel I am for getting Rhys up so early!
+We were eighth in the queue (admission was at 06:00) and I primed Rhys with military precision.
+The last time I went to the Taj was on a very (and I mean very) busy Sunday afternoon two years ago.

-We raced through the gates and secured prime position in front of the Taj – not one single soul impeded our view.
+Racing through the gates, we secured prime position in front of the Taj – not one single soul impeded our view.
 If there’s one recommendation I could give you – get there early, even if you have to crawl there.

 We both agreed how difficult it was to drag ourselves away but we still had much to see today.
 We returned to the hotel and scoffed down as much breakfast as we could (I’m sure Rhys would win an Olympic Gold Medal for eating so much food in one sitting) and then “’phoned home” for a string of “Happy Birthdays”.